-$(d) \ Provide \ details \ of \ the \ methods \ used \ to \ monitor \ catching \ in \ the \ fishery \ by \ completing \ the \ table$ below.
+(d) Provide details of the methods used to monitor catching in the fishery by completing the table below.
 Details should also be provided of monitoring conducted of fishing vessels when steaming away from the fishing grounds (this does not include towing vessels that are reported in Section 2).

-from the fishing grounds (this does not include towing vessels that are reported in Section 2).
-Monitorin Description g Methods Daily log Specify: book i.
+Monitorin Dinti g Methods Description Daily log book Specify: i.
 Whether this was mandatory.
-If not, specify the % of SBT fishing that was covered:-Mandatory. ii.
+If not, specify the % of SBT fishing that was covered:- Mandatory. ii.
 The level of detail recorded (shot by shot, daily aggregate etc):- Longline: Date, latitude, longitude, time of start and end set, number of hooks set, reason for set, float line length, branch line length, bait type, observer present (y/n), drift, light stick info, catch by species, weight and number, non-retained species in numbers.
 Tuna Pole: Date, latitude, longitude (1 x 1 degree), number of crew, gear (Pole, line), catch by species in weight. iii.
 Whether the effort and catch information collected complied with that specified in the "Characterisation of the SBT Catch" section of the CCSBT Scientific Research Plan (Attachment D of the SC5 report), including both retained and discarded catch.
 If not, describe the non-compliance:- Although provision is made for this type of information, it is seldom recorded and there is no way to verify the information.
 The only means of obtaining accurate information on this is through an observer programme, which is in place to collect information from part of the Large Pelagic Longline fishery. iv.
-What information on ERS was recorded in logbooks:- Bird/turtle mortality and releases of birds, turtles and sharks. v.
-Who were the log books submitted to 1 :- Department of Agriculture Forestry and Fisheries (DAFF). vi.
-What was the timeframe and method 2 for submission:- The pages in the logbook are perforated, which allows the original to be removed immediately after the fishing trip.
+What information on ERS was recorded in logbooks:- Bird/turtle mortality and releases of birds, turtles and sharks.

+v.
+Who were the log books submitted to4:- Department of Agriculture Forestry and Fisheries (DAFF).

+vi.
+What was the timeframe and method5 for submission:-

+The pages in the logbook are perforated, which allows the original to be removed immediately after the fishing trip.
 The original log pages are generally submitted by hand to DAFF.
 In return DAFF countersigns the logbook to indicate that the catch statistics have been submitted for a particular trip.
-Right holders are required through permit conditions to submit log books before the 15th of the following month in which the trip was undertaken. vii.
-The type of checking and verification that was routinely conducted for this information:- Data capturing is checked by a second person to ensure that no typing errors occur when entering the data.
+Right holders are required through permit conditions to submit log books before the 15th of the following month in which the trip was undertaken.

+vii.
+The type of checking and verification that was routinely conducted for this information:-

+Data capturing is checked by a second person to ensure that no typing errors occur when entering the data.
 The information from logbooks is only estimates and hence they are not used in quota control.
-Independent landing declarations verified by Fishery Control Officers and Fishery Monitors are used to compare against electronic landing summaries and Catch Monitoring Forms submitted by the fishing industry. viii.
-Reference to applicable legislation and penalties:- Marine Living Resources Act, (Act No 18 of 1998);
+Independent landing declarations verified by Fishery Control Officers and Fishery Monitors are used to compare against electronic landing summaries and Catch Monitoring Forms submitted by the fishing industry.

+viii.
+Reference to applicable legislation and penalties:-Marine Living Resources Act, (Act No 18 of 1998);